adsarwate/advising-notes/GraduateResearch.md

 ### Preparing for meetings

 Here is a set of questions to ask yourself before going into your weekly research meeting.
-It can help you clarify your objectives and what you want to get out of the meeting:
+It can help you clarify your objectives and what you want to get out of the meeting.
+These are also captured in the pre-meeting form.

 * What were your main goals during this period?
   * Be specific, e.g.